BYU–Hawaii Brand

 Logos and Marks

 Brigham Young University–Hawaii uses the approved logos and marks outlined below.
-All logos, symbols, icons, or graphic marks must be approved by University Communications.
+All logos representing the university must be approved by University Communications.

 The BYUH Monograms are the university's primary identifying mark.
 They are appropriate for items that are promotional, utilitarian, or more casual in nature.
 Applying it to official university communication should be avoided.
 However, in situations where the wordmark or the medallion would be rendered small and unreadable, the monogram version of the logo may be substituted.